data2viz/play.data2viz.io/back/content/documentation/01-getting-started.md

 **(2).** As we use kotlin 1.3, the `main` function can avoid the args parameters.

-**(3).** All visualizations take place in a **`Viz`** object.
-To simplify its creation and building, we provide a builder DSL.

-It's start with the `viz` call that takes a lambda (with receiver) to build it.
+**(3).** All visualizations take place in an instance of **`Viz`**.
+You can create and configure it with a builder DSL.It starts with the `viz` call that takes a lambda (with receiver).

 **(4).** A visualization has width and a height properties.
 They can be accessed using the property `size`.

-**(5).** The creation of visual nodes is done with their specific creation function, also taking a lambda with receiver to configure them.
-Here we're creating a rectangle, defining its size and its fill color.
+**(5).** The creation of visual nodes is done with their specific creation function, also taking a lambda with receiver, to configure them.
+Here we're creating a rectangle, defining its size and fill color.

 **(6).** The last specific call to notice in this example is `bindRendererOnNewCanvas()`.
 It's an extension function on a `Viz` object that is only existing on *JS* platform.